enthalpy-yan/FoodAdvisor/README.md

   3. Activate the corresponding environment. do the following

     `$ source flask/bin/activate`
-  4. Now, when you check you python path, it should be like this
+  4. Now, when you check your python path, it should be like this

     ```
     $ which python